spear-sim/spear/code/experiments/rl_openbot/README.md

-# Running OpenBot within in interiorsim as a standalone executable in a RL context:
+# Running OpenBot within interiorsim as a standalone executable in a RL context:

 The following ReadMe file will guide you through the differents steps required to execute the OpenBot simulation within a photorealistic environment using a python client.
 It is here assumed that you are running Ubuntu 20.04.